Holidayy95/qb-prisongate/ReadMe.md

 # qb-prisongate

-qb-prisongate creates the 3 gates and a fence-gate at the prison to be hackable/lockpickable. (ox_doorlock only)
+qb-prisongate creates the 3 gates and a fence-gate at the prison to be hackable/lockpickable. (ox_doorlock and qb-doorlock only)

-## Install
+## Install for ox_doorlock

 Just drag and drop into resources folder and ensure.

-## You must create the doors named below
+## You must create the doors named below (ox_doorlock only)

 * pem-gate1 - First Gate
 * pem-gate2 - Second Gate